 loro saranno — they will be

-These are the main irregular verbs that most learners will need to worry about—the future simple tense is mostly pretty regular.
-And for particularities of irregular Italian verb conjugations, WordReference has an excellent conjugator.
+These are the main irregular verbs that most learners will need to worry about.
+And for particularities of irregular Italian verb conjugations, WordReference has an excellent conjugating tool.

 Uses of the Italian Simple Future Tense

-Fingerò di essere irraggiungibile.
-(I will pretend to unattainable.)
+Fingerò di essere irraggiungibile. — I will pretend to be unreachable.

-Domani vedrai che sono goffo quando ballo.
-(Tomorrow you will see that I am clumsy when I dance.)
+Domani vedrai quanto sono goffo a ballare. — Tomorrow you will see how clumsy I am when I dance.

-Note that unlike the following example in English (and in many other Romance languages, interestingly), both parts of a good Italian future sentence can be in the future tense:
+Note that unlike the following example in English, both parts of a good Italian future sentence can be in the future tense:

-Rifiuterò il formaggio quando saró a Napoli.
-(I will turn down cheese when I am in Naples.)
+Non rifiuterò la mozzarella quando sarò a Napoli. — I will not turn down mozzarella when I am in Naples.

 The future tense is also often used to talk about speculation.
-For example, as is perhaps becoming obvious from certain examples, I’ve got a future trip to Naples on my mind to visit my darling, wayward Raffaella.
-And if I actually get there, and she is nowhere to be found, I can still keep using the future tense but now with a speculative (non-future) meaning:
+For example, I’ve got a future trip to Naples on my mind to visit my darling wayward Raffaella.
+And if I actually get there, and she is nowhere to be found, I can still keep using the future tense but now with a speculative meaning: